Ismail-Bajjou/anaos-soc/README.md

 ## License

-Full results from the experimental session are documented in the [research paper](docs/ANAOS_Research_Chapter.pdf).
 This project is released under the [MIT License](LICENSE).

 > Built with open-source tools.
 Tested in a controlled virtual lab.
 Use responsibly.